kevinfreeman1101/writing/Published/Print-and-Online-Magazine-Content/Medical Tattoos.md

-# Medical Tattoos: Are They Catching?
+# Medical Tattoos: Are They Catching On?

 For publication in Careers in Gear Magazine (Multiple Issues) August, 2009